-J1 Degrees conferred between July 1, 2021 and June 30, 2022 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
+J1 Degrees conferred between July 1, 2022 and June 30, 2023 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
 Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
 If you prefer, you can compute the percentages using 1st majors only.

 Category Diploma/Certificates Associate Bachelor's CIP 2020 Categories to Include

 Agriculture 01

-Natural resources and conservation 5.4% 03
+Natural resources and conservation 2.6% 03

 Architecture 04

-Area, ethnic, and gender studies 2.5% 05
+Area, ethnic, and gender studies 3.5% 05

 Communication/journalism 09

 Communication technologies 10

-Computer and information sciences 3.0% 11
+Computer and information sciences 2.3% 11

 Personal and culinary services 12

-Education 2.7% 13
+Education 4.2% 13

 Engineering 14

 Engineering technologies 15

-Foreign languages, literatures, and linguistics 5.2% 16
+Foreign languages, literatures, and linguistics 5.3% 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 4.7% 23
+English 4.2% 23

 Liberal arts/general studies 24

 Library science 25

-Biological/life sciences 14.1% 26
+Biological/life sciences 15.8% 26

-Mathematics and statistics 3.0% 27
+Mathematics and statistics 2.6% 27

 Military science and military technologies 28 & 29

-Interdisciplinary studies 2.5% 30
+Interdisciplinary studies 1.4% 30

 Parks and recreation 31

-Philosophy and religious studies 3.2% 38
+Philosophy and religious studies 2.3% 38

 Theology and religious vocations 39

-Physical sciences 4.5% 40
+Physical sciences 5.1% 40

 Science technologies 41

-Psychology 7.4% 42
+Psychology 10.0% 42

-Homeland Security, law enforcement, firefighting, 43
+Homeland Security, law enforcement, firefighting, and protective services 43

 Public administration and social services 44

-Social sciences 15.8% 45
+Social sciences 14.9% 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials moving 49

-Visual and performing arts 22.5% 50
+Visual and performing arts 23.5% 50

 Health professions and related programs 51

 Business/marketing 52

-History 3.5% 54
+History 2.3% 54

 Other

-TOTAL (should = 100%) 0.00% 0.00% 100.0%
+TOTAL (should = 100%) 0.00% 0.00% 100.00%